ivantorriani/atman/README.md

 # Atman

-Atman comes from the Sanskrit -- it refers to the true self of each individual, seperate from all other distractions.
+Atman refers to the true self of something, seperate from all other distractions.